 - Better sleep

 As you become more experienced with intermittent fasting, you will be able to notice these changes.
-Intermittent fasting without the keto diet works because your body runs out of glycogen when you fast and starts producing ketones.
+Intermittent fasting without the keto diet works because your body runs out of glycogen and starts producing ketones when you fast.

 Intermittent Fasting Vs. Low Calorie Diet